ahupp/wp-facebookconnect/readme.txt

  * Single-signon with your Facebook account
  * Publish comments to the newsfeed
  * Comment avatars display Facebook profile photos
+ * Displaying the user's most recent status (requires realtime updates enabled)

 What's New:

+ 2.0:
+  - Allow the use of the Realtime Update API to update user names.
+  - Allow users to opt in to displaying their most recent Facebook status along with their posts.
+This is only available if realtime updates are enabled.
+  - Update to the new PHP SDK.
+This forces a change to using App ID instead of API Key.
+See CHANGES for details.

  1.3
  - Add a "Like" button to posts